pzivich/zEpid/docs/Graphics.rst

 Effect Measure Plots
 ====================
-Effect measure plots are similar to forest plots.
+Effect measure plots are also referred to as forest plots.
 Forest plots generally summarize the of various studies and collapse the studies into a single summary measure.
 Effect measure plots are similar but do not use the same summary measure.
-For an example, I am going to replicate Figure 2 from my 2017 paper "Influenza vaccination status and outcomes among influenza-associated hospitalizations in Columbus, Ohio (2012-2015)" published in *Epidemiology and Infection*
+For an example, I am going to replicate Figure 2 from my `2017 paper "Influenza vaccination status and outcomes among influenza-associated hospitalizations in Columbus, Ohio (2012-2015)" <https://www.ncbi.nlm.nih.gov/pubmed/29032772>`_ published in *Epidemiology and Infection*

 The first step to creating the effect measure plot is to create lists containing; labels, point estimates, lower confidence limits, and upper confidence limits